skienzmatishun/rippreport/content/p/catalyst-kiss/index.md

   recency_score: 59.41948725206741
   rank: 10
-summary: As part of our coverage on the 2020 congressional primary, we highlight how Fairhope's political bosses back Bill Hightower for Congress.
+summary: As part of our coverage on the 2020 congressional primary, we highlight how Fairhope's GOB's back Bill Hightower for Congress.
 Council President Jack Burrell publicly praised Hightower to ensure their shadowy network maintains absolute political control.
 Working families cannot afford to send another corrupt machine puppet to represent Baldwin County in the United States Congress.